DID YOU KNOW – A knowledge of Pharmacogenomics can improve your wellbeing, reduce side effects and even save or extend your one precious life?

 Enter the Minefield of Interactions:

-When patients understand the importance and relevance of how their metabolism can influence treatment outcomes; they are more likely to keep their healing program simple!
+When patients understand the importance & relevance of how their metabolism can influence treatment outcomes; they are more likely to keep their healing program simple!

-This can be a significant stumbling blocks especially when patients either self-prescribe or take advice from naturopaths or health professionals who are not aware of the principle s of pharmacogenomics.
+This can be a significant stumbling block especially when patients either self-prescribe or take advice from naturopaths or health professionals who are not aware of the principle s of pharmacogenomics.

-Researchers have found that many phytochemical constituents in natural health products have the potential to significantly alter the bioavailability, absorption, distribution, and excretion of prescription drugs in the same way as foods by interfering with drug-metabolizing enzyme systems.
+Researchers have found that many phytochemical constituents in natural health products have the potential to significantly alter the bioavailability, absorption, distribution and excretion of prescription drugs in the same way as certain foods by interfering with drug-metabolizing enzyme systems.

 Enter the field of pharmacogenomics.